-- a. when the policy ceases; or
+- a. when the policy ceases;

+- b. if a lump sum benefit is paid to the employer in respect of a member; or

-- b. if the member:
+- c. if the member:

 - i. leaves the employer's service;

 - ii. ceases to meet the eligibility criteria;

 - iii. reaches termination age;

 - iv. retires before the termination age; or

 - v. dies.